Infra-red enhanced loops in quadratic gravity: Discussions and conclusions

 This behaviour becomes more transparent when reformulating one four-derivative field as a pair of two-derivative fields: one with positive and one with negative kinetic energy.
 In the limit where their masses become degenerate, the theory exhibits a singular behaviour characterized by a large SO(1,1) boost in field space, needed to diagonalise the mass and kinetic terms.
 In this way, super-renormalizable mass terms can influence dimension-less interactions even at high energies.

-In quadratic gravity, these unusual logs appear in the regime of sub-Planckian energies and masses where the theory is perturbatively calculable (its couplings $f_{0,2}\sim M_{0,2}/\bp$ are Planck-suppressed) and do not ruin its calculability.
-Tree-level IR enhancements become large at Planckian energies, and presumably inhibit trans-Planckian collisions, as energy is radiated away through the emission of many soft gravitons~\cite{1808.07883}.
+It is important to note, however, that in quadratic gravity these unusual logarithms appear in the regime of sub-Planckian energies and masses where the theory is perturbatively calculable (its couplings $f_{0,2}\sim M_{0,2}/\bp$ are Planck-suppressed) and do not ruin its calculability.
+Indeed, tree-level IR enhancements become large at Planckian energies, and screen trans-Planckian physics: trans-Planckian collisions are inhibited because energy is radiated away through the emission of many soft gravitons~\cite{1808.07883}.
+As a result, the process-dependent enhanced logarithms are never too big to invalidate perturbation theory because, effectively, the energies can never be trans-Planckian.

-QFT in $d=1+1$ dimensions too are expected to feature unusual IR-enhanced logs.
+QFT in $d=1+1$ dimensions too are expected to feature unusual IR-enhanced logarithms.
 Such theories do not have ghosts, calling for a different interpretation.

 As a byproduct, we partially computed the effective field theory of quadratic gravity, obtained by integrating out its massive modes.
 At tree level, there is no contribution --- implying that the ghost state remains invisible to EFT positivity bounds~\cite{2103.12728,2201.06602}.
 A non-vanishing effect is expected to arise at one loop level, where we only computed the simpler spin 0 sector.
+Adding matter in addition to pure gravity, the ghost becomes visible at tree level~\cite{2110.02246}.